Key Facts on Abortion in the United States

 - Studies on procedural abortions, which include aspiration and D&E, have also found that they are very safe.
 Research on aspiration abortions, the most common procedural method, have found the rate of major complications of less than 1%.

-There are two major data sources on abortion incidence and the characteristics of people who obtain abortions in the U.S: the Centers for Disease Control and Prevention (CDC) and the Guttmacher Institute.
+There are three major data sources on abortion incidence and the characteristics of people who obtain abortions in the U.S: the Centers for Disease Control and Prevention (CDC), the Guttmacher Institute, and most recently, the Society of Family Planning’s (SFP) #WeCount project.

 The federal CDC Abortion Surveillance System requests data from the central health agencies of the 50 states, DC, and New York City to document the number and characteristics of women obtaining abortions.
 Most states collect data from facilities where abortions are provided about the clinicians providing abortions, demographic characteristics of patients, gestational age, and type of abortion procedure.
 Reporting these data to the CDC is voluntary and not all states participate in the surveillance system.
 Notably, California, Maryland, and New Hampshire have not reported data on abortions to the CDC system for years.
 CDC publishes available data from the surveillance system annually.

 The CDC and Guttmacher data differ in terms of methods, timeframe, and completeness, but both show similar trends in abortion rates over the past decade.
-One notable difference is that Guttmacher’s study includes data from California, Maryland, and New Hampshire, which explains at least in part the higher number of abortions in their data.
+One notable difference is that Guttmacher’s study includes continuous reporting from California, D.C., Maryland, and New Hampshire, which explains at least in part the higher number of abortions in their data.

-This report uses data from both the CDC and Guttmacher as well as other research organizations.
+This report uses data from the CDC, Guttmacher, and SFP as well as other research organizations.

 For most of the past decade, there was a steady decline in abortion rates nationally, but there has been a slight increase in recent years.